Two Roads to Classicality: Idempotents from leaks

-This may be shown in a more insightful manner by taking $l_A$ to be any `purification' of $\iota_A$, that is, any pure process satisfying~\eqref{eq:idemp-leakconstr}.
+Alternately, starting again from $\catC$, if we want to obtain a theory which can describe all possible systems that could arise from some leakage then we must instead take systems to be all possible pairs $(A, l_A)$ with the above property, i.e.~such that $\iota_A$ is idempotent.
+But this is none other than $\Splitcausal(\catC)$.
+Indeed, \emph{any} causal idempotent $p \colon A \to A$ is of the form (\ref{eq:idemp-leakconstr}) for some $l_A$, for example by taking $l_A := \rho_A^{-1} \circ p \colon A \to A \otimes I$.
+A more insightful manner is by taking $l_A$ to be any `purification' of $\iota_A$, that is, any pure process satisfying~\eqref{eq:idemp-leakconstr}.
 The existence of such a process is guaranteed in quantum theory by the Stinespring dilation theorem, and more generally for theories arising from the $\CPM$-construction \cite{CPer}, or, those satisfying the purification postulate of \cite{Chiri1}.
 Hence we have generalised the idea that decoherence results from information-leaking, from the specific case of quantum theory to a much broader class of theories.
+There is another important conclusion we can draw from idempotents resulting from leaks.